yowainwright/developer-ci-benefits/docs/12-publishing-repositories.md

 Private npm publishing can also be done with one command—`npm publish`.
 The only thing that initially makes a package private is whether it is scoped or not.

+Private npm packages require that the publisher be a member of organization.
+A 404 message will be received if a non-member of a scoped package tried to publish.

+Private npm packages can be made publish within the [npmjs.com](https://npmjs.com) ui or by running `npm access restricted <package_name>`.

+You can read more detail about [private npm in the npm docs](https://docs.npmjs.com/private-modules/intro).

 ## NPM Publishing with CI

+NPM can be published in CI by adding configuration steps within the CI to do so.